 An all-American pie classic, bursting with blueberry flavor and bedecked with stars.
 You can make this any time of year with blueberries either straight from the freezer or fresh.

-Visit People Like Pie, the cooking class that inspired this recipe, for more information and tips on making fruit pies.
+Visit People Like Pie, the series that inspired this recipe, for more tips on making fruit pies.

 Makes one 9-inch pie.